AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/upload-files-in-priorities.md

 ---
 navigation-topic: get-started-with-workfront
 title: Upload files in Priorities
 description: You can upload files from the Priorities worklist or from individual work items.
-Files uploaded from Priorities appear in the Document tab of the work item.
+Files uploaded from Priorities appear in the Documents tab of the work item.
 author: Courtney
 feature: Get Started with Workfront
 recommendations: noDisplay, noCatalog